RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `all`, `0.05`, `0.95`, `5`, and `50` are examples of valid inputs.

     - If not specified the default input will be None.

+### overlay(action=compute_jaccard)

+`compute_jaccard` creates virtual edges and adds an edge attribute (with the property name `jaccard_index`) containing the following information:
+The jaccard similarity measures how many `intermediate_node_key`'s are shared in common between each `start_node_key` and `object_node_key`.
+This is used for purposes such as "find me all drugs (`start_node_key`) that have many proteins (`intermediate_node_key`) in common with this disease (`end_node_key`)."
+This can be used for downstream filtering to concentrate on relevant bioentities.

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

+* ##### start_node_key

+    - A curie id specifying the starting node

+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

+* ##### intermediate_node_key

+    - A curie id specifying the intermediate node

+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

+* ##### end_node_key

+    - A curie id specifying the ending node

+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - `N1`, `J2`, and `FET` are examples of valid inputs.

+### overlay(action=overlay_clinical_info)

+`overlay_clinical_info` overlay edges with information obtained from the knowledge provider (KP) Columbia Open Health Data (COHD).
+This KP has a number of different functionalities, such as `paired_concept_frequency`, `observed_expected_ratio`, etc. which are mutually exclusive DSL parameters.
+All information is derived from a 5 year hierarchical dataset: Counts for each concept include patients from descendant concepts.
+This includes clinical data from 2013-2017 and includes 1,731,858 different patients.
+This information is then included as an edge attribute.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
+If the later, virtual edges are added with the relation specified by `virtual_relation_label`.
+These virtual edges have the following types:

+* `paired_concept_frequency` has the virtual edge type `has_paired_concept_frequency_with`
+* `observed_expected_ratio` has the virtual edge type `has_observed_expected_ratio_with`
+* `chi_square` has the virtual edge type `has_chi_square_with`

+Note that this DSL command has quite a bit of functionality, so a brief description of the DSL parameters is given here:

+* `paired_concept_frequency`: If set to `true`, retrieves observed clinical frequencies of a pair of concepts indicated by edge subject and object nodes and adds these values as edge attributes.
+* `observed_expected_ratio`: If set to `true`, returns the natural logarithm of the ratio between the observed count and expected count of edge subject and object nodes.
+Expected count is calculated from the single concept frequencies and assuming independence between the concepts.
+This information is added as an edge attribute.
+* `chi_square`: If set to `true`, returns the chi-square statistic and p-value between pairs of concepts indicated by edge subject/object nodes and adds these values as edge attributes.
+The expected frequencies for the chi-square analysis are calculated based on the single concept frequencies and assuming independence between concepts.
+P-value is calculated with 1 DOF.
+* `virtual_edge_type`: Overlays the requested information on virtual edges (ones that don't exist in the query graph).

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+**NOTE:** The parameters `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are mutually exclusive and thus will cause an error when more than one is included.

+#### parameters:

+* ##### COHD_method

+    - Which measure from COHD should be considered.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are all possible valid inputs.

+    - If not specified the default input will be paired_concept_frequency.

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### subject_qnode_key

+    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### object_qnode_key

+    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

 ## ARAX_filter_kg
 ### filter_kg(action=remove_edges_by_predicate)